zhou-dong/zhou-dong.github.io/_posts/notes/2015-02-16-achieved-courses.md

     - End Date:04/14 2015
     - Use Ruby on rails to implement Web server
     - The University of New Mexico

+11. Text Retrieval and Search Engines
+    - Start Date: 15/04 2015
+    - End Date: 18/04 2015
+    - I like this course, easily understand.
+    - The University of Illinois at Urbana-Champaign

 #### Edex: